Food and Water Safety Post-Hurricane or Natural Disaster

 - Before you cook, assess the safety of your food.
 Toss out any food that may have come in contact with floodwaters.
 When in doubt, throw it out.

 - Refrigerated foods: Food kept in an unopened refrigerator for 24 hours should still be cold and remains safe.

 - Milk: Discard if unrefrigerated for more than two hours.

 - Fresh eggs: Safe unrefrigerated for five to seven days only.
 Discard if shells are cracked or odor or discoloration is present.

 - Hard-boiled eggs: Discard if held at room temperature for more than two hours.

-Other tips may be found at the Web site www.foodsafety.gov
+Other tips may be found here: www.foodsafety.gov

 - Pay attention to local authorities about the status of your water supply.
 Use only bottled or disinfected water for drinking and cooking until the public water supplies have been declared safe.